ByzanTine/uberzahl/README.md

 of the traditional modular operation for use at the University of Michigan in EECS 475.

-This code was written by Alexander James and Sai Gouravajhala beginning 03/10/14
+This code was written by Alexander James, Emily Graetz, and Sai Gouravajhala beginning 03/10/14

 If you notice any glaring mistakes please contact the authors to